maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 This repository contains the source code and configuration files for a Google Cloud Serverless Application Pattern using Cloud Run, API Gateway and Firebase.

-The application consists of a frontend developed using Angular, a backend developed using Pyhton Flask, and a Firestore database.
+The application consists of a frontend developed using Angular, a backend developed using Python Flask, and a Firestore database.
 The infrastructure is managed using Terraform, and application code/containers build & deployment is managed using Cloud Build.

 ## Architecture